-Early Learning Resource Center (ELRC) Region 17 provides a single point-of-contact for Montgomery County families, early learning service providers, and community members looking to gain information and access services that support high-quality child care and early learning programs, including Child Care Works, Pennsylvania’s child care subsidy program.
+Early Learning Resource Center (ELRC) Region 17 provides a single point of contact for Montgomery County families, early learning service providers, and community members looking to gain information and access services that support high-quality child care and early learning programs, including Child Care Works, Pennsylvania’s child care subsidy program.
 Learn more here.
-Click here for the ELRC June 2021 newsletter.

 The Giving Tree.
 Visit the Giving Tree website for the Kindness Cafe Blog, Service Kit ideas and projects, and ways for children and families to help others, such as the initiative: Neighborhood Service Leaders.
 Engage children in service and community!

 Maternity Care Coalition is offering a free virtual parenting education/support group starting in August 2021.
 Families who live in the North Penn School district and have children ages birth – 5 yrs. are eligible to register.
+Two Fall group options: A: 9/27-11/3, Mondays and Wednesdays 4-5PM.
+B: 9/28-11/4, Tuesdays and Thursdays 10-11AM.
+While supplies last, each participating family will receive a FREE tablet with 6 months FREE internet service.
 Learn more and apply!
 Access the referral form.